 A: Yes.
 New and renovated public library and library system buildings are required to be in compliance with all current ADA regulations, which include addressing specific requirements such as assistive listening devices and systems.
 Priority is given to construction projects that provide improved access to and use of building services by persons with physically handicapping conditions.

-Q: Are libraries required to pay prevailing wages for projects funded through the Public Library Construction Grant Program?
+Q: Are libraries required to pay prevailing wages for projects funded through State Aid for Library Construction?